 Accommodations: 2 Nights Hotel / 9 Nights Ship Cabin

 Adventure Activities: Trekking, Zodiac Cruising, Kayaking, Snow Shoeing, & Polar Plunge

 *Please refer to our Trip Activity Level Guide or speak to one of our Adventure Consultants at 855-208-6800 to determine if this is the right trip for you.

 Daily Itinerary Overview (Days 1 – 7)

-Upon landing, we will trek across the Tundra with our Team in search for Polar Bears.
-This will get us prepared for the adventure that awaits as this afternoon we board our Expedition ship.
-As you travel through the Arctic, observe the picturesque glaciers and rocky isles.
+As you travel through the Beagle Channel, observe the picturesque glaciers and rocky isles.
 While adjusting to life at sea, ponder the importance of our mission to save the planet from climate change.

-You can obtain a complete detailed ClimateForce: Arctic 2019 itinerary by clicking HERE.
+You can obtain a complete detailed ClimateForce: Antarctica 2020 itinerary by clicking HERE.

 Expedition Start Date